vijaybaswana/SwiftDemo/README.md

 SwiftOverlays for UI elements like loading indicator etc.
 SnapKit for Autolayout.
 Alamofire for network calls.
-SwiftyJSON for converting response to JSON
+SwiftyJSON for converting response to JSON.
-SDWebImage for downloading images synchronously
+SDWebImage for downloading images synchronously.